Postal Facts - U.S. Postal Service

 bicycle delivery routes

-Nearly 74,000 letter carriers drive to neighborhoods and then deliver the mail on foot.
-Nearly 6,600 carriers deliver mail entirely on foot -- the USPS Fleet of Feet.
-Mail is delivered by bicycle on select routes in Arizona and Florida, reducing emissions and saving fuel.
+Mail is also delivered by bicycle on select routes in Arizona and Florida, reducing emissions and saving fuel.

 alternative fuel vehicles